 The DIP is composed of 23 employer self-assessment questions and organized in two categories:

-• executive level disability inclusion practices
+- executive level disability hiring and retention practices

-• mid-level management and staff level practices
+- mid-level management and staff level practices

 Each assessment question can be rated on a 4-point Likert scale.